Energy Back Billing Ban Confirmed by Ofgem

-First changes to the management of energy back billing came in 2007, when the 11 energy providers all signed a voluntary agreement to standardise processes.
+The first changes to the management of energy back billing came in 2007 when the 11 energy providers signed a voluntary agreement to standardise processes.
 Since then, lots more suppliers have sprung up in the market and there are now over 50 companies operating in the UK.

 Ofgem feared that there was a lack of cohesion in energy back billing systems and wanted to gain more control over how back billing was carried out.
 Looking at the original system, it examined the different types of consumers that may need protection and to how it should be implemented.